Service · Showers

 Fixed panels are the simplest possible shower enclosure — no hinges, no door, just glass placed where it needs to be.
 For walk-in showers and splash-guard applications, this is often the most architectural choice.
 The absence of moving parts means there’s nothing to maintain mechanically over the life of the install, and the visual read is unmistakably contemporary.

-Most fixed-panel walk-ins we install fall into one of three configurations: a single tall panel attached to one wall with the floor sloped to drain (the cleanest possible read), a single panel with a small return at the floor edge for additional water containment on tighter showers, and a floor-to-ceiling channel-mounted panel where the glass slots into a low-profile track at floor and ceiling for full structural support without exposed clip hardware.
+Most fixed-panel walk-ins we install fall into one of three configurations.
+The first is a single tall panel attached to one wall with the floor sloped to drain — the cleanest possible read, and the layout that reads most architecturally in a primary bath.
+The second is a single panel with a small return at the floor edge for additional water containment on tighter showers, where the spray pattern would otherwise carry past the panel.
+The third is a floor-to-ceiling channel-mounted panel where the glass slots into a low-profile track at floor and ceiling for full structural support without exposed clip hardware — the option that reads most monolithic.

 For walk-ins specifically, the floor slope matters as much as the glass placement.
 The shower floor needs to slope toward the drain at a sufficient angle to keep water from pooling at the edges; without proper slope, even a perfect panel placement won’t contain spray.
-We confirm the slope at the in-home measure and flag it before fabrication if the existing floor needs adjustment by your tile contractor.
+We confirm the slope at the in-home measure and flag it before fabrication if the existing floor needs adjustment by your tile contractor — that correction is a tile-scope job, not a glass-scope job, and getting it right before the panel is ordered is the difference between a clean install and a water-on-the-floor problem six months in.

 Included